DataDog/documentation/content/en/account_management/scim/_index.md

 ---

 <div class="alert alert-info">
-SCIM is available starting from the Infra Pro plan.
+SCIM is available in the Infra Pro plan and all higher-tier plans, including Enterprise.
 </div>

 ## Overview